doitintl/doit-easily-marketplace/docs/faq.md

 To repurchase the product, use the account reset endpoint on the backend server to reset your account.

 The SA that runs your server needs billing admin permissions on the billing account.

+## I get the error "" when I click "Manage on Provider" from my listing.
+What's going on?

+The Login URL entered in the Frontend Integration is where the subscriber will be forwarded when they click "manage on provider" from the listing.

+How they will be forwarded is controlled by the "Enable SSO Login" radio button in the Technical Integration tab, Frontend Integration section
+If Yes: they will be forwarded with a POST and a JWT per this [doc](https://cloud.google.com/marketplace/docs/partners/integrated-saas/frontend-integration#integrate-sso)
+If No: they will be forwarded with a GET

+Doit-Easily does not support a GET to the frontend integration.
+How you want to handle this scenario is up to you.
+You can enter your console URL in the Login URL field.
+Or enable SSO, and replace the frontend integration with a page which handles a POST, validates the JWT, and logs the user into your console.